May 8th means to European countries V-E day: the victory over Nazi-Germany in 1945.

 [The experienced crew of the Jules Verne: C.C.
 Daillière (commandant, at centre); l’Enseigne de Vaisseau Comet (navigator); Maître Principal Yonnet (pilot); Maître Corneillet (flight engineer); Maître Scour (radioperator) and Second Maître Deschamps (mitrailleur-bombardier).]

-Dailliere made for Paris in a straighter path back to France, and landed at Orly Airfield.
-They met no resistance on the return leg, and when the aircraft touched down, it had covered nearly 3,000 miles in 13.5 hours.
+Daillière made for Paris in a straighter path back to France, and landed at Orly Airfield.
+They met no resistance on the return leg, and when the aircraft touched down, it had covered nearly 3,000 miles in 13.5 hours on this epic mission.

-Air power has been the great weapon in the wars waged in the Twentieth Century, being Second World War (1939-1945) the culminating moment of its development and practice.
-A war that will see, for the first time, the exclusive use of Aviation as a means to win the battles; and it will be the skies of all Europe the scene of the biggest aerial battle ever seen.
+Air power has been the great weapon in the wars waged in the Twentieth Century, being World War Two the peakest moment of its development and practice.
+A war that will see, for the first time, the exclusive use of aviation as a means to win the battles; and it will be the skies of Occupied Europe, flying at 25,000 feet high, the stage of the biggest aerial battle ever seen.
 No other campaign in this war has had such a wide resources (as well as number of people involved) nor as much controversy and doubts as the Bombing Offensive carried out by the Allies against the Third Reich.
-Much of the Allies´ war effort was based on bringing that destruction to the heart of the Germans.
+To carry that destruction to the heart of the Germans was a must for London and Washington, and of course, Moscow.

-26 million of German people lost their home during the war, just in Berlin half of all houses were damaged and around a third uninhabitable, as much as 16 km² of the city was simply rubble.
-When the war come to an end in May 1945, the ´Big City´ had become a sea of destruction, death and debris.
+Around 26 million of German people lost their home during the war, just in Berlin 600,000 apartments were destroyed, half of all houses were damaged and around a third uninhabitable, as much as 16 km² of the city was simply rubble consequence of the mixed effect of the anglo-american bombs and the Soviet 1945 final offensive.
+When the war come to an end in May 1945, the ‘Big City’ had become a sea of destruction, death and debris.
+The Allies’ bombing enterprise was not a costless operation: more than 55,000 Bomber Command and 25,000 US airmen were killed during the air campaign.

 - Berlin LuftTerror -